Drabble/TWEB-Labo2-Poll/README.md

 ## Poll web application

 The **master branch** of this repository contains the source code of the Interactive Polls web app.
-The current version 1.0.0, as deployed on [heroku](www.heroku.com), is a preview version, allowing the user to visualize the visual interfaces of the different features which will be implemented.
+The current version 1.0.0, as deployed on [Heroku](www.heroku.com), is a preview version, allowing the user to visualize the visual interfaces of the different features which will be implemented.

 The structure of this app has been generated using the [AngularJS 1](https://angularjs.org) application generator [angm](https://github.com/newaeonweb/generator-angm)version 0.0.1.
 The application's navigation relies on the [UI-Router](https://github.com/angular-ui/ui-router) framework.

+We used [NPM](https://www.npmjs.com/) for the backend dependencies and [Bower](https://bower.io/) for the frontend dependencies.

+We use [Grunt](http://gruntjs.com/) for building the webapp.
+Only one task is defined for the moment: `grunt dev`.
+It allows dependency injection in the index.ejs file, less files compilation, live reload, uglify...

+We use [Less](http://lesscss.org/) for the css.

-The database has been modeled using [Mongoose](http://mongoosejs.com/) above MongoDB.
+The database has been modeled using [Mongoose](http://mongoosejs.com/) which is an ODM for MongoDB.

 Our application is then deployed to Heroku, along with the [mLab MongoDB](https://elements.heroku.com/addons/mongolab) module.